 A public offering statement contains important matters to consider when buying a timeshare interest, such as:

-Before purchasing a timeshare at a foreclosure sale, you should be sure to visit the resort and take a look at the facilities.
+Before purchasing a timeshare at a foreclosure sale, be sure to visit the resort and take a look at the facilities.
 It is also often helpful to speak with current timeshare owners about their experiences.
 Ask current owners about how easy (or difficult) it is to book time at the resort, find out about maintenance, and ask about resale value.

 It might also be helpful to sit through a timeshare sales pitch at the resort.
 You don't have to purchase from the resort directly, but this way you'll have access to all of the pertinent information about the resort (including the public offering statement) and can ask all the questions you want.

-Local real estate agents can also be helpful resources for information about the resort.
+Local real estate agents can be helpful resources for information about the resort.
 If you are having difficulty finding information on your own, speak to a licensed timeshare sales broker who is reputable and knows the market.